denda86-bit/ab-testing-subscription-db/README.md

-# ab-testing-subscription-db
+# sharded-postgres-importer
-This repository contains a database interaction module for managing A/B test data on subscription models.
-It includes Python scripts for:
-- Connecting to a PostgreSQL database
-- Handling data shards
-- Importing, transforming, and querying subscription-related datasets
-- Running analytics to evaluate A/B test results
+A Python-based solution for importing and managing sharded PostgreSQL databases using Peewee ORM.
+This repository provides a structured approach for handling CSV data, creating database connections, managing table operations, and querying aggregated install counts per country.
+It supports automatic sharding across multiple database instances and ensures efficient data insertion and retrieval.